infn-bari-school/docker-tutorial/docs/compose/concepts.md

 If not set, the folder name is taken as project name.

 !!! tip
-    A custom project name can be set using the `-p` command line option or the `COMPOSE_PROJECT_NAME` env var.
+    A custom project name can be set using the `-p` command line option or the `COMPOSE_PROJECT_NAME` environment variable.

 ```bash
 user@vm:~$ cd ..